A blog about myself,

 With dad in hospital spending a LOT of time sleeping, something possessed me to attempt to clear a little part of his kitchen in an attempt to make it just slightly nicer for him if/when he returns home from hospital.
-Currently this is not appearing too likely as he's been hallucinating and confused and has been placed under a temporary Deprivation of Liberty order.
+Currently this is not appearing too likely as he's been hallucinating and confused and has been placed under a temporary Deprivation of Liberty Order.

-This time though, dad is 95 with terminal cancer and 3 broken ribs.
-Last time, I managed to clear enough for the authorities to let him come home.
+Last time, I managed to clear enough of the house for the authorities to let him come home.
 Once he moved back in, I left him to it and he re-hoarded the whole house.

 All bits which went out were; old carrier bags, 3 old shirts and 2 ragged vests, bits of tissue paper, a sandwich bag with 2 mince pies and some mouldy and squishy olives. bits of string, empty drink bottles, empty medicine bottles, empty used envelopes, bits of old pens, bits of a cheap plastic watch with a cigarette logo (none of the family have ever smoked).
 Empty, clean jars with lids and some unopened, recent TV Weekly magazines and illegibly dated small boxes of chocolates.